ebukacodes21/snapnet-recruitment-test/README.md

 Running the Application
 Option 1: Run Entire Stack with Docker

 Recommended approach.
 This launches the App, MySQL, RabbitMQ, and Redis together.
-Uncomment the app section in the compose file
+Uncomment the app section in the compose.yml file.
+Update your .env file to use the Docker service names instead of localhost, for example:

+DATABASE_HOST=mysql
+MESSAGE_BROKER_URL=amqp://guest:guest@rabbitmq:5672
+REDIS_URL=redis://redis:6379

+Then run:
-docker-compose up --build
+docker-compose --env-file .env up --build

 Option 2: Run Locally, Connect to Dockerized Services docker-compose up -d mysql redis rabbitmq